truher/all25/lib/src/main/java/org/team100/lib/indicator/README.md

 # indicator

-The `lib.indicator` package is for things you want the drive team to see.
+The `lib.indicator` package is for things you want the drive team to know.

 * LED strips, using `SolidIndicator`.
 This reflects states (steady) and events (flashing briefly).
 * Dashboard messages, using `Alerts`.
 These are short text messages.
+* Beeper, using the CTRE "MusicTone" feature.
+There are a few different tone sequences available.